aamirazad/tigertutoringtool/content/basenback/romeo-juliet-1.md

 ## Act 1, Scene 3

-13. How old is Juliet
+13. How old is Juliet?

 Look in Capulet's speech.
 He mentions that she is not ready to be married.
 Hint: Most girls and boys were married young for either political or financial reasons.

-14. What do the Nurse's words reveal about her devotion to Juliet.
+14. What do the Nurse's words reveal about her devotion to Juliet?

 Look in lines (387 -409).
 The Nurses speech reveals that she has a long history with Juliet.
 The Nurse probabaly took care of her since birth.